STEllAR-GROUP/hpx-kokkos/README.md

 }}
 ```

-The following is a helper function for creating execution spaces that are
+The following is a helper function for creating execution space instances that
-independent.
+are independent.
 It is allowed to return the same execution space instance on
 subsequent invocations.
+For CUDA it returns execution space instances that have
+different streams.
+For HPX it returns execution space instances with different
+internal futures.

 ```
 namespace hpx { namespace kokkos {
-template <typename ExecutionSpace>
+template <typename ExecutionSpace = Kokkos::DefaultExecutionSpace>
 ExecutionSpace make_execution_space();
 }}
 ```

 ## Known limitations

+The following are known limitations of the library.
+If one of them is
+particularly important for your use case, please open an issue and we'll
+prioritize getting it fixed for you.

 - Compilation with `nvcc` is likely not to work.
 Prefer `clang` for compiling
   CUDA code.
-- Only the HPX and CUDA execution spaces are asynchronous
+- Only the HPX and CUDA execution spaces are asynchronous.
+Parallel algorithms
+  with other execution spaces always block and return a ready future (where
+  appropriate).
-- Not all HPX parallel algorithms can be used with the Kokkos executors;
+- Not all HPX parallel algorithms can be used with the Kokkos executors.
+Most
+  embarassingly data-parallel algorithms are likely to work.
+Currently tested
-  currently tested algorithms are:
+  algorithms are:
   - `hpx::for_each`
+  - `hpx::for_loop`
+  - `hpx::transform`
-- The Kokkos executors do not support continuations (`then_execute` and `bulk_then_execute`)
+- The Kokkos executors do not support continuations (`then_execute` and
+  `bulk_then_execute`).
+One can instead call the required function from a host
+  continuation.
+- `Kokkos::View` construction and destruction (when reference count goes to
+  zero) are generally blocking operations and this library does not currently
+  try to solve this problem.
+Workarounds are: create all required views upfront
+  or use unmanaged views and handle allocation and deallocation manually.
+- `bulk_async_execute` uses a `Kokkos::View` internally which leads to blocking
+  the full execution space when the bulk task is finished.
+The HPX or Kokkos
+  parallel algorithms do not have this problem inherently, but care must still be
+  taken with user-defined views to avoid blocking (see previous limitation).